homemadearcade/zero/BACKLOG.md

 Effect Instance id?
 Create a generelized id structure for everything. event.classIdB, classIdA would actually just be idA, idB, and then that id will relate to like objectclass/adsoasd98/ or objectinstance/oiasdljkasdna or playerinstance/kj.hasdkhjasd
   ID system for objects vs player vs project, etc? is that smart?
 Like be able to figure out what anything is based on its id?
+Also like basically effects should not use ClassA and ClassB effect Suffix shouldnt really be a thing.
+Its like just Whats effected, an instance or a class?? or what??

 Player should be just another object instance.
 Also add a variable called like 'controlling instance' which is like a copy or something? think on this.
 Too many variations between player and object